Braifz/Algorithms-Javascript-Typescript/README.md

 # Algorithms-javascript
-Algorithms that I was solving in leetcode, and other studies on algorithms
+Problems that I was solving in leetcode, and other studies on algorithms